Creamy Rice Pudding With Evaporated Milk

 • In a medium to large saucepan, bring water and rice to a boil.
 Cover and reduce heat to low.
 Cook 12-15 minutes or until the water is mostly absorbed.

-• Stir in the evaporated milk, sugar, vanilla, cinnamon, nutmeg, salt, and dried fruit if using.
-Turn heat to medium low and bring to a low simmer.
+• Stir in the evaporated milk, sugar, vanilla, cinnamon, nutmeg, a pinch of salt, and dried fruit if using.
+Turn stove up to medium-low heat and bring to a low simmer.

-12 oz. evaporated milk, ½ cup granulated sugar, 2 teaspoons vanilla extract, ½ teaspoon cinnamon, ¼ teaspoon nutmeg, 1 pinch salt, ½ cup craisins, raisins or other dried fruit
+12 oz. evaporated milk, ½ cup granulated sugar, 2 teaspoons vanilla extract, ½ teaspoon ground cinnamon, ¼ teaspoon grated nutmeg, ½ cup craisins, raisins or other dried fruit

 • Lightly beat the eggs in a separate bowl.
-Add about 1/2 cup of the hot rice pudding mixture to the egg mixture and quickly stir it to temper the eggs.
-Then add the egg mixture to the saucepan while stirring.
+Add about ½ cup of the hot rice mixture to the egg mixture and quickly stir it to temper the eggs.
+Then pour the egg mixture into the saucepan while stirring.

 2 large eggs